AlexanderKhudoev/v1/content/posts/urban-engineering/index.md

 The initial data source is Oracle DB: all system data is stored here.

-Using Fusion-API (Payara API), which was developed before I joined [Fusionsoft](https://www.fusionsoft.ru/en/) - the company where I currently work - Oracle data is traced using Payara, and then my Laravel-API layer is connected to Payara API: to ensure maximum performance, non-blocking calls and send data to the browser for front-end rendering on the React and Redux Toolkit.
+Using Fusion-API (Payara API), Oracle data is traced using Payara, and then my Laravel-API layer is connected to Payara API: to ensure maximum performance, non-blocking calls and send data to the browser for front-end rendering on the React and Redux Toolkit.

 ### 1.2.
 Models